absoluteyl/file-stashes/README.md

 ## Prerequisites

-The following tools are developed basd on the following versions.
+The following tools are developed based on the following versions.
 Other versions may work but not tested.

 * Ruby version: 3.2.2
 * Rails version: 7.1.2